Art in the Park 2019

 The event is organised and run by the artists themselves, and admission to the public is free.
 We are open from 10am to 7.30pm daily (we have adjusted our opening times from those previously published due to parking restrictions recently imposed in the evening along the Promenade.
 A seating area is now open in front of the open air bar - run by the Town Hall - allowing visitors to relax and enjoy a peaceful drink whilst at the exhibition.
 This year's event will also run alongside a Music Festival event scheduled for the weekend of 6-7 July in Imperial Gardens.

-Please contact Jo Hurlston if you would like to exhibit with us in 2019.
-Given that this is our 50th year we expect very high demand for screens this year.
-Application packages will be sent out by email/post in early March.
+Please contact Jo Hurlston if you would like to exhibit with us in 2019 or 2020.
+Application packages for 2020 will be sent out by email/post in early March.
 Please also be aware that there are plans to develop the Quadrangle building immediately behind our pitch (see image above).
-Although this should not impact our exhibition directly, the site may be subject to some noise and dust as the work takes place behind us.
+This may include some landscaping of this part of the Imperial Gardens which could impact future exhibitions.

 We now have a Facebook page, to keep up with the latest news, paintings and features: www.facebook.com/cheltenhamartinthepark